RTEMS/rtems-docs/user/start/depend.rst

 you keep the top level directories as short as possible when building the RTEMS tools and you should also keep an eye on the path length when developing your application.
 The RTEMS built tools can handle much longer path lengths however some of the GNU tools such as those in the ``binutils`` package cannot.

-The release packages of the RSB when unpacked has a top level file names that is too big to build RTEMS so you need to change that path to something smaller to build.
+The release packages of the RSB when unpacked have top level file names that are too big to build RTEMS.
+You need to change or rname that path to something smaller to build.
 This is indicated in :ref:`released-version`.

 .. _msys2_parallel_builds: